How to Turn Off Safe Search and Hide People in Twitter Search?

 1. Precision Search Without Guesswork

-TweetStorm’s Advanced Tweet Search lets you search by:
+TweetStorm's Advanced Tweet Search simplifies finding content.

 2. Exclude Specific Words, Tags or Accounts